fengkx/NodeRSSBot/README.md

 /viewall   - view all subscriptions and number of subscribers need to enable in settings /import    - reply this message a opml file to import(in group)
 ```

+Automatically detecting RSS feed ，you can use `/sub https://www.fengkx.top` rather than `/sub https://www.fengkx.top/atom.xml

+You can send multi feeds directly to subscribe in private chat(split by line)

 You can add channel id to subscribe a feed for a channel in private chat after adding the bot as administrator
 for example `/sub <channel id > <feed url>` (channel id is start with @)